rugpanov/simple-static-analyzer/README.md

 - `ClassLineChecker` - check whether classes have less then 250 lines.
 - `VariableNameLengthChecker` - check whether variables have not too long and not loo small names.
 - `NamingConventionChecker` - check whether variables conform the 'camelCase' naming rule and classes conform the 'CamelCase' naming rule.
+- `IncompatibleDeclarationsCheck` - check whether all declarations of methods are correct.
+(For example: private and static methods should not be final / non-public method should not have public constructor / method cannot be 'abstract' and also 'private', 'static' )